 When your employer learns of your eligibility for continuation, your employer will notify you of your continuation rights and provide a Continuation Election Form.
 You then have 60 days from that date or 60 days from the date coverage would otherwise end, whichever is later, to enroll in continuation coverage by submitting a completed Election Form to your employer.
-If continuation coverage is not elected during that 60 day period, coverage will end on the last day of the last month you were an active employee.
+If continuation coverage is not elected during that 60 day period, coverage will end on the last day of the last month you were an active employee, or when your family member lost eligibility.